What you can do now

 What are the symptoms of chronic and acute fluoride toxicity?

 Answer: The impact of changes in ground water fluoride levels and ingesting high levels of fluoridated products can cause fluoride toxicity that may not be associated with fluoride.
-Fluorosis is the first visible sign of fluoride toxicity.
+Fluorosis is one of the first visible sign of fluoride toxicity.

 Acute Symptoms

-Acute symptoms include abnormal levels of calcium and potassium in the blood, irregular or slow heartbeat, cardiac arrest, tremors, weakness, abdominal pain, abnormal taste in mouth, diarrhea, drooling, eye irritaion, headache, nausea and vomiting, tremors.
+Acute symptoms include abnormal levels of calcium and potassium in the blood, irregular or slow heartbeat, cardiac arrest, tremors, weakness, abdominal pain, abnormal taste in mouth, diarrhea, drooling, eye irritation, headache, nausea and vomiting, tremors.
 Mount Sinai Library

 The lethal dose of fluoride for most adult humans is estimated at 32 to 64 mg.
 Ingestion of fluoride can produce gastrointestinal discomfort at doses from 10 to 15 mg.
 Bradford D. Gessner; Michael Beller; John P. Middaugh; Gary M. Whitford (13 January 1994).
 “Acute fluoride poisoning from a public water system”.
 New England Journal of Medicine.
 330 (2): 95–99